hazebam/cv/index.md

 </div>

 ## Summary
+Lab experience in soil microbiology laboratories.
+Significant Fieldwork skills on the Greenland ice sheet and within wetlands within the UK.
 Strong foundation in GIS, using ArcGIS and QGIS, numerical modelling, programming using Python and R and using high performance computing.
-Experience in data collection in wetlands and using field hydrological techniques.
 Highly motivated to pursue a career in climate science.
-Interested in climate modelling, Passionate about climbing and hiking in mountainous areas.
+Interested in proglacial ecology during deglaciation, Passionate about climbing and hiking in mountainous areas.
 ## Education
 __Master of Science by research:__ _Polar and Alpine Change,_ _University of Sheffield_
 - __Dissertation:__ Modelling glacial meltwater contribution and high Andean wetland health
   - Using glacier models in python using linux computers
   - Teaching in research techniques and scientific writing
+  - Fieldwork on the Greenland ice sheet and installing sensors within proglacial rivers.

 __Bachelor of science:__ _Environmental science__ __2:1__
 - __Dissertation:__ Remote sensing algal growth on the Greenland Ice Sheet
-  - Teaching in paleoglaciology
+  - Laboratory work to analyse soils and wetland hydrology
   - Use of R to analyse large remote sensing datasets

 __A Levels:__ _Sir Henry Floyd Grammar School_